 In other words, Jesus is not speaking of "heaven" as in the spiritual realm.
 The spiritual realm is eternal.

 Rather, Jesus is speaking of the temporary nature of the physical universe, which includes the earth - translated from the Greek word γῆ (gē), which means "arable land," and "the ground, the earth as a standing place."
+It also includes the sky - translated from οὐρανός (ouranos) in this context.

 This entire physical world is temporary.
 It has a beginning and it has an end.
 This has been confirmed as we've seen entire solar systems explode and collapse into black holes.
 This illustrates that each universe is temporary - along with all of the planets and life forms - physical bodies - that live within each universe.